glendonintendo/challenge1-horiseon-accessibility/README.md

 ## Summary of Refactor Changes
 ### HTML
-* added comments that separate main sections of the webpage as well as smaller subsections of the main content:
+* Added comments that separate main sections of the webpage as well as smaller subsections of the main content:
     `<!-- content section -->`
     `<!-- search engine optimization article -->`
-* revised inner HTML of the `<title>` element to *Horiseon - Social Solutions Services*
+* Revised inner HTML of the `<title>` element to *Horiseon - Social Solutions Services*
-* replaced (most) divs with the appropriate header, nav, section, article, and footer semantic tags:
+* Replaced (most) divs with the appropriate header, nav, section, article, and footer semantic tags:
     ```
     <div class="footer">
     ...